Hiddence/HiddenceShield-extension/README.md

 #### Recommended Solutions:

-- **Use Environment Variables**: Store your credentials in environment variables and access them securely within the extension.
-  - Note: Chrome extensions have limited access to environment variables, so this may require additional configuration.

 - **Prompt for Credentials**: Modify the extension to prompt you for your credentials when connecting.
-Store them securely using `chrome.storage.local` with appropriate encryption.
+Store them securely using `browser.storage.local` with appropriate encryption.

 - **External Configuration File**: Store credentials in a separate, non-tracked configuration file.
 Ensure this file is listed in `.gitignore` to prevent it from being committed to version control.

 ### Secure Proxy Certificate

-If your proxy server uses a self-signed SSL certificate, you may encounter certificate errors in Chrome.
+If your proxy server uses a self-signed SSL certificate, you may encounter certificate errors in Firefox.
 To resolve this:

 - **Use a Trusted Certificate Authority (CA) Certificate**: Obtain an SSL certificate from a trusted CA for your proxy server domain.
-This ensures Chrome will trust the proxy's SSL certificate without additional configuration.
+This ensures Firefox will trust the proxy's SSL certificate without additional configuration.

-- **Manually Trust the Certificate**: Import the proxy's CA certificate into your system's trusted certificate store.
+- **Manually Trust the Certificate**: Import the proxy's CA certificate into your system's trusted certificate store or Firefox's certificate store.
   - Note: This approach may not be suitable for all users and can pose security risks if not handled properly.

 ## License